IBM/cp4waiops-gitops/docs/how-to-deploy-airgap-32.md

 - Refer to [System requirements for Cloud Pak for Watson AIOps 3.2](https://ibmdocs-test.mybluemix.net/docs/en/cloud-paks/cloud-pak-watson-aiops/3.2.0?topic=planning-system-requirements)
 - GitOps, refer to [Installing GitOps Operator in web console](https://docs.openshift.com/container-platform/4.8/cicd/gitops/installing-openshift-gitops.html)
 - Local image registry and access, refer to [how to create a local registry](how-to-create-local-registry.md)
+- You need to have GitHub Enterprise Edition or Gitlab running in your local network.
+In this tutorial, we are using `github.com` to simulate.

 ## Install CP4WAIOPS Using OpenShift Web Console